internxt/drive-server-wip/README.md

 #### Defining Repository

-The repository is inside the persistence layer.
+The repository is part of the persistence layer.

-Repository has model and query functions to search, insert, update, and remove entities in specific database implementation.
+A repository <strong>commonly</strong> has a model and a CRUD to interact with the entities of any concrete persistence implementation.
-The repository always returns a Domain or collection of domains, so the repository has adapters from Model to Domain and Domain to Model.
+The repository <strong>always returns an entity domain</strong> or a collection of them, so a repository should have adapters to parse from the model to the entity domain and viceversa.

-Information about repository patterns is <a href="https://medium.com/@pererikbergman/repository-design-pattern-e28c0f3e4a30" target="blank">here<a>.
+Information about the repository pattern could be found <a href="https://medium.com/@pererikbergman/repository-design-pattern-e28c0f3e4a30" target="blank">here<a>.

 ### Externals
-This folder contains third-party dependencies and external services whose usage could be necessary but is not business-related
+This folder contains third-party dependencies and external services whose usage could be necessary but it is not business-related.
-This structure is based on modules of <a href="http://nestjs.com/" target="blank">Nest.js</a> too.
+This structure is based on `modules` structure of <a href="http://nestjs.com/" target="blank">Nest.js</a>.
-You require to include your module in externals if:

-- Your module is used by other modules.
-- Your module doesn't have any persistence database, so, it doesn't have a domain and model.
-- Your module has logic to call requests to externals APIS.
-- Your module doesn't have any business logic.
+A module can be found here if:

+- Is an external API gateway.
+- Is a bunch of logic that provides some 'service', as a cryptography service, a notifications service and any other logic that could be commonly found on generic folders like `utils`, `helpers`, etc. But grouped by a context.
+For instance:
+  - `encryptText()` -> CryptoService
+  - `sendAnalytics()` -> AnalyticsService
+  - `parseStringToDate()` -> StringService

-### Config
+### config

-In this folder include the configuration file and map `process.env` variables.
+This folder contains config files for the app.

-### Middlewares
+### middlewares

-In this folder includes middlewares to HTTP requests, you have <a href="https://docs.nestjs.com/middleware" target="blank">documentation</a> about middlewares in Nest.js.
+This folder includes middlewares of any kind.
+You can find documentation about middlewares in <a href="https://docs.nestjs.com/middleware" target="blank">Nest.js</a>.

-### Libs
+### lib

 In this folder include only libraries to server HTTP and Nest.js

 ## API documentation
-We include the swagger library in <a href="http://nestjs.com/" target="blank">Nest.js</a>, to show how to use it in projects you have <a href="https://docs.nestjs.com/openapi/operations" target="blank">Official Documentation</a>.

-To show swagger when your server is up go to `localhost:3000/api`
+We use Swagger, which can be found up and running at `/api` endpoint via HTTP.
+You can find documentation of how to use it with Nest.js <a href="https://docs.nestjs.com/openapi/operations" target="blank">here</a>.

 ## License
 This project is based on GNU License.
 You can show it in the [License](LICENSE) file.